 1.8.6.2.3 Monitoring of inspection bodies

 1.8.6.2.3.1 Wherever the activities of an inspection body are performed, the competent authority that approved this body shall ensure the monitoring of the activities of this body, including on-site monitoring.
-The competent authority shall revoke or restrict the approval given if this body is no longer in compliance with the approval, the requirements of 1.8.6.3.1 or does not follow the procedures specified in the provisions of RID/ADR.
+The competent authority shall revoke or restrict the approval given if this body is no longer in compliance with the approval, the requirements of 1.8.6.3.1 or does not follow the procedures specified in the provisions of ADR.

 NOTE: Monitoring of subcontractors as mentioned in 1.8.6.3.3 by the inspection body shall also be included in the monitoring of the inspection body.